kissggj123/Twist/README.md

 TCP 443
 ```

-## Setup Accounts for Connect on your Devices
+## Setup ShadowsocksR for Connect on your Devices
 It is Required a Shadowsocks Client on Your Device for Manually Set up or Use URL-Scheme

 ## Author